 28. Informal tenure exists in many States, often as a consequence of overly complex legal and administrative requirements for changes in land use and for land development.
-States parties should put in place laws and policies that allow for the recognition of such informal tenure, through participatory, gender-sensitive processes, paying particular attention to tenants, peasants and other small-scale food producers.
+States parties should put in place laws and policies that allow for the recognition of such informal tenure, through participatory, gender-sensitive processes, paying particular attention to tenants, unregistered occupants, peasants and small-scale food producers.

 Obligation to protect